sonic-net/sonic-mgmt/docs/testplan/Downtime Convergence for various reboot scenarios.md

 ![SONiC DUT as ToR ](Img/Server-T1-Topology.png)

 ## Setup configuration
-IPv4 EBGP neighborship will be established on a LAG between SONiC DUT and directly connected test ports.
+IPv4 and IPv6 EBGP neighborship will be established on a LAG between SONiC DUT and directly connected test ports.
 Test ports inturn will simulate the ToR's and Leafs by advertising IPv4/IPv6, dual-stack routes.

 ## Test Methodology
 Following test methodology will be used for measuring downtime convergence.